Why Sleep Hygiene Matters for Mental Health

 2. Wind Down with a Routine

-3. Limit Screens & Stimulation
+3. Limit Screens & Bright Light

-4. Avoid Caffeine & Alcohol Late in the Day
+4. Watch Caffeine & Alcohol Intake

 5. Make Your Bedroom Sleep-Friendly

-When to Seek Support
+When to Seek Professional Support

+Struggling with sleep doesn’t mean something is wrong with you—it may simply mean your nervous system is overburdened.
+Therapy can help bring it back into balance.
 If sleep is a struggle, it doesn’t mean you're broken—it might mean your nervous system is overburdened.
 I offer free 15-minute consultations for therapy in McKinney, TX and across Texas via telehealth.

 About the Author